osohq/oso/new-docs/content/python/getting-started/application/index.md

 This expense is secure!

+In your app, you may need a different conditional.
+For more Polar syntax, refer to the [Polar syntax guide](https://docs.osohq.com/reference/polar/polar-syntax.html).

-## A more complex example
+## A more complex example: composing authorization rules

-That was quick to set up, but we also could have gotten the same result with a Python `if` statement.
+Our example was quick to set up, but we also could have gotten the same result with a Python `if` statement.
 Polar shines when composing more complex rules that would otherwise be difficult conditionals.
 Let's add a twist to our authorization rule.